Lundberg Product FAQs

 1. Is Lundberg Family Farms testing for arsenic?

-Yes, we are testing for arsenic in our products.
-We have established an Arsenic Testing Plan to help bring understanding to the issue of arsenic in rice.
+We have established a 3-year Arsenic Testing Plan to help bring understanding to the issue of arsenic in rice.
 We say understand because we intend to not only determine the levels of arsenic in our rice, but also determine what they mean.
-Our plan has three objectives:

-- Determine the levels of arsenic in all of our varieties from three different crop years.
+- Determine the levels of arsenic in all of our varieties from three different crop years

 Will this plan really take three years?
 Yes.
 We are motivated to invest time in this project to provide you with meaningful data.
 In order to do so, we must collect and analyze a sizable number of samples across our product lines and from multiple crop years.
 Otherwise, there would be no way to ensure the reliability of our data.
 And when it comes to understanding our products, we want to be sure.
 At Lundberg Family Farms, your health and safety is our primary concern.
 We are committed to enabling you and your family to make healthy and informed decisions about your food; this commitment is the driving force behind our Arsenic Testing Plan.